achambel/nvim/README.md

 :checkhealth
 ```

-You'll probably notice you don't have support for copy/paste also that python and node haven't been setup
+You'll probably notice you don't have support for copy/paste

 So let's fix that